arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 We do our best work when we work together and when we help each other to improve.

-The leadership ßteam will monitor activity on Jira tickets.
+The leadership team will monitor activity on Jira tickets.

 TODO: Will we also monitor how many pair programming (or mentoring) sessions are taking place?